 LogicMonitor’s OpenTelemetry Collector

-LogicMonitor OpenTelemetry Collector comes with a wrapped version of an OTEL collector that is pre-configured to forward traces from your instrumented applications to the LogicMonitor platform.
-With LogicMonitor’s central management offering, users can install, upgrade, configure, and monitor an OTEL collector as a native resource in the LogicMonitor portal.
+LogicMonitor offers a customized version of the OTel Collector, which is pre-configured to forward traces from instrumented applications to the LogicMonitor platform.
+With LogicMonitor’s central management offering, users and providers can streamline observability strategies with little troubleshooting.